 Performance and security

-Older plugins and plugins that are are not actively maintained can have uncorrected issues that affect security (such as poor output escaping), or performance (such as queries that do not scale).
+Older plugins and plugins that are not actively maintained can have uncorrected issues that affect security (such as poor output escaping), or performance (such as queries that do not scale).
 Scanning a plugin’s code with PHPCS can help to reveal some of these issues, but manually reviewing the plugin’s code may also be needed and beneficial.

 Feedback from the PHPCS scan should be reviewed, and decide how to act on it including the possibility of seeking out a similar plugin with higher code quality.
-A guide to working with feedback from the VIP Code Analysis Bot or PHPCS is available for your reference.
+A guide to working with feedback from the VIP Code Analysis Bot or PHPCS is available for reference.